Become An Athlete

 Contact your local county program or SOWV for more information!

-To participate in training and competition, all athletes age 8 and older are required to complete these forms and update them every 3 years.
+To participate in training and competition, all eligible athletes age 8 and older are required to have on file PRIOR to participation, an ATHLETE REGISTRATION FORM.
+This form is required for all new and forms expiring in 2024.

 Young Athletes™ is an unique sport and play program for children with and without intellectual disabilities, age 2-7.
 The focus is on basic sports skills, hand-eye coordination, learning rules, and fun!